-Your Student Senate is a representative student body established in 2012, with student positions representing different campuses, student communities and special interest groups from across FedUni.
-The Student Senate works across the academic year, including teaching breaks, to give your voice to many issues including:
+The Student Senate is the University's peak student representative body.
+We have students representatives across campuses, student communities, and special interest groups.
+The Senate works across the academic year, including teaching breaks, to make sure your voice is heard.
+We are here to:

-The Senate is governed by the Terms of Reference v.4 (pdf 163kb).
+We are governed by our Terms of Reference v.4 (pdf 163kb).

 Learn to lead